-‘Probably Britain’s most adventurous orchestra’ (The Times) and a Registered Charity, Manchester Camerata has a restless ambition to redefine what an orchestra can do.
+Glastonbury openers, UK Ensemble of the Year (RPS Music Awards 2017) and ‘Probably Britain’s most adventurous orchestra’ (The Times) – Manchester Camerata is redefining what an orchestra can do.

 Exceptional violinist Adi Brett was appointed Leader in 2014.
 Adi plays a 1752 Guadagnini violin, kindly on loan to the orchestra by Jonathan Moulds CBE, one of the UK’s most inspirational philanthropists.

 We bear the name of Manchester consciously and believe passionately in making music with the community of which we are a vital part.
 Our Camerata in the Community programme is not about learning music – it’s about using music to enable people to make positive change in their own lives.

 We are developing ground-breaking research and evaluation to measure the impact of our work, highlighting the quality of our projects for people with dementia, other mental health issues and young people in schools across the North.
 In partnership with The University of Manchester, Camerata PhD Robyn Dowlen is pioneering a tool to measure the ‘in-the-moment’ impacts of our work for people with dementia – a new field of study.
 We are leaders in sharing best practice across the globe – recently visiting Japan to share our unique approach in music therapy with care homes in Osaka.

 - Rachel Jones

 - Nathaniel Boyd

 - Barbara Grunthal

 - Daniel Storer - Principal Double Bass